my-projects-seb0927/freeCodeCamp-Kubernetes_Course/Kubernetes notes.md

 ![image](https://github.com/my-projects-seb0927/freeCodeCamp-Kubernetes_Course/assets/83418390/c4e51957-71cc-4a02-b032-de73a23bbc8b)

-> 💡 The two deployments are connected through ClusterIP or static route
+> 💡 The two deployments are connected through ClusterIP by a static route (http://nginx).
+This last solution was thanks to **DNS Service** from Kubernetes

 # Creating another web app with two endpoints
 > **Time stamp:** 02:31:16